Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 Users verify the output as specified in {{fv-algorithm}}.

+### Monitor

+For a user to monitor a label in the combined tree, the following is provided:

+- For each entry in the user's monitoring map:
+  - The timestamps needed by the algorithm in {{distinguished-log-entries}} to determine where the monitoring algorithm would first reach a distinguished log entry.
+This may either be the log entry in the user's monitoring map, or some other log entry from the list computed in step 2 of {{m-algorithm}}.
+  - Where necessary for the algorithm in {{m-algorithm}}, a lower-bound binary ladder targeting the version in the user's monitoring map.
+- If the user owns the label:
+  - The timestamps needed by the algorithm in {{distinguished-log-entries}} to conduct a depth-first search for each subsequent distinguished log entry.
+  - For each distinguished log entry, a binary ladder targeting the greatest version of the label that the log entry contains.

 ### Greatest-Version Search

 For a user to search the combined tree for the greatest version of a label, the